Rendering i18n messages

 In addition to providing translated messages, proper RTL localization requires:

-To handle these cases in your components, you can set up a reusable hook:
+To handle these cases in your components, you can use the rtl-detect

 return (